devolvdev/devolv/docs/roadmap.md

 # 📍 Devolv Roadmap

-Devolv is a modular DevOps CLI being released in public, one tool at a time.
+**Devolv is a modular DevOps security-first platform, built for CI/CD automation and scalable governance.** Each tool is released in public, one module at a time.

 ---

-## ✅ Live
+## ✅ Live (CI/CD-first tools)

-- `devolv validate file` → Validate a single IAM JSON/YAML file
-- `devolv validate folder` → Recursively validate IAM files in a directory
+- `devolv validate file` → Recursively validate IAM files in a directory
-- `devolv drift` → Detect IAM policy drift between local files and AWS
+- `devolv drift` → Detect IAM policy drift between local files and AWS (auto-PR creation supported)

 ---